StanislavKhurtov/Porten/README.md

 ## Key Skills:

-- Knowledge of JavaScript and jQuery: Ability to add interactivity to web pages, handle events, create animations, work with AJAX and basic jQuery functionality.
+- Knowledge of JavaScript: Ability to add interactivity to web pages, handle events, create animations, work with AJAX and basic functionality.

-- Adaptive design and mobile layout: Experience with media queries, CSS frameworks (e.g. Bootstrap) and other tools for creating responsive and mobile design.
+- Adaptive design and mobile layout: Experience with media queries, CSS frameworks and other tools for creating responsive and mobile design.

 - Experience with CSS preprocessors: Knowledge and use of preprocessors such as Sass or Less to simplify CSS code development and maintenance.

-- Cross-browser compatibility: Ability to create web pages that work equally well across browsers (Chrome, Firefox, Safari, Edge, etc.) and platforms.
+- Cross-browser compatibility: Ability to create web pages that work equally well across browsers (Chrome, Firefox, Safari, etc.) and platforms.

 - Performance Optimization: Skills in optimizing page load, compressing and optimizing images, minifying and building CSS and JavaScript files, caching and other techniques to improve site performance.

-- Development Tools: Experience with code editors (e.g. Visual Studio Code), version control systems (e.g. Git), and browser inspectors (e.g. Chrome DevTools) for efficient development and debugging.
+- Development Tools: Experience with code editors (e.g. Visual Studio Code, WebStorm), version control systems (e.g. Git), and browser inspectors (e.g. Chrome DevTools) for efficient development and debugging.

 - Proficiency with design files and designer tools: Experience working with design files (e.g. PSD, Sketch, Figma) and